pramod096/Proposal-4B/Proposal.md

 * The objective is to develop a Progressive Web Application that looks good on any device.
 The application is a City Guide for Maryville, which offers users with essential city information and also saves time.

-## Process & Schedule
+## Scope & Schedule

-* The Schedule is based on Sprints and every Sprint consist of a 2 week period.
+* The Schedule is based on Sprints and every Sprint consists of a 2 week period.
 Each process is scheduled to be completed in 1 Sprint.

 #### Sprint 1.
 Gather Requirements